-About ten percent of the total atmospheric ozone column resides in the troposphere.
-The ozone forcing on climate strongly depends on its vertical and latitudinal distribution in troposphere.
+About 10% of the total atmospheric ozone column resides in the troposphere.
+The ozone forcing on climate strongly depends on its vertical and latitudinal distribution in the troposphere.
 The lifetime of ozone in the troposphere ranges from a few hours in polluted urban regions to up to few months in the upper troposphere.
 Observed tropospheric ozone concentrations range from less than 10 ppb over the tropical Pacific Ocean to as much as 100 ppb in the upper troposphere and more than 100 ppb downwind of major ozone precursor emissions regions.
-An ensemble of five CMIP6 models including whole atmospheric chemistry and interactive ozone has been shown to simulate consistently the present-day ozone distribution (N-S and latitudinal gradients) and its seasonal variability when compared with observations from sondes, background surface stations and satellite products (Griffiths et al., 2020).
+An ensemble of five CMIP6 models including whole atmospheric chemistry and interactive ozone has been shown to simulate consistently the present-day ozone distribution (N–S and latitudinal gradients) and its seasonal variability when compared with observations from sondes, background surface stations and satellite products (Griffiths et al., 2020).
 The biases, whose magnitude is similar to AR5, are lower than 15% against climatological seasonal cycle from ozonesondes with an overestimate in the Northern Hemisphere and an underestimate in the Southern Hemisphere (Griffiths et al., 2020).
-The CMIP6 multimodel ensemble estimate of the global mean lifetime of ozone for present day conditions is 25.5 ± 2.2 days (Griffiths et al., 2020) which is within the range of previous multi-model estimates (Stevenson et al., 2006; Young et al., 2013), indicating a high level of confidence.
+The CMIP6 multi-model ensemble (MME) estimate of the global mean lifetime of ozone for present-day conditions is 25.5 ± 2.2 days (Griffiths et al., 2020), which is within the range of previous multi-model estimates (Stevenson et al., 2006; Young et al., 2013), indicating a high level of confidence.